Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

+This frequency shift arises from the static component of the stray dipolar field.
+We can compare the magnitude of frequency shift to the magnitude of static dipolar field felt by the magnetic layers.
+Micromagnetic simulations of the spatially-distributed dipolar field magnitude give a difference in static dipolar field between parallel and antiparallel macrospin states of 33-38 mT (shown in supplementary figure 7).
+Comparing this with the field-swept FMR data in fig. \ref{Fig2}b) and using a first-order approximation of a linear field/frequency gradient for the main Kittel mode (10-12 GHz), we see that 33 mT of applied $\mathbf{H}_{ext}$ field is required to generate a mode shift of 1 GHz - a good correspondence with the simulated dipolar field magnitude.

+These zero-field mode frequency shifts can be programmed on a per-island basis in mixed array states (fig. \ref{Fig1}h-j).
+States may be locally written via surface probe or optical writing techniques\cite{stenning2023low,gartside2016novel,gartside2018realization,wang2016rewritable}, giving a strongly programmable GHz meta-surface.

-To demonstrate the degree of zero-field magnon configurability, figure \ref{Fig2}b) shows a `remanence FMR' sweep\cite{vanstone2021spectral} with all data recorded at $\mathbf{H}_{ext}=0$.
-Here the x-axis represents a `preparation field' $\mathbf{H}_{prep}$ which is applied momentarily to prepare the array in a given state before $\mathbf{H}_{ext}$ is set to zero and the FMR spectra recorded at remanence.
-A negatively saturated parallel macrospin is initially prepared and field is swept in a positive direction.
-This remanence approach allows the magnon mode-frequency shifts arising purely from the metamaterial microstate to be deconvoluted from the $f_{res}$ shifts due to increasing $\mathbf{H}_{ext}$ amplitude.
+To demonstrate the degree of zero-field magnon configurability, figure \ref{Fig2}e) shows a `remanence FMR' sweep\cite{vanstone2021spectral} where all spectra are recorded at $\mathbf{H}_{ext}=0$.
+The x-axis represents a `state preparation field' $\mathbf{H}_{prep}$, which is applied momentarily prior to spectra measurement.

+A negatively-saturated parallel macrospin state is initially prepared and $\mathbf{H}_{prep}$ field is swept in a positive direction.
+This remanence approach allows the magnon mode-frequency shifts arising purely from the array microstate to be deconvoluted from the $f_{res}$ shifts due to changing $\mathbf{H}_{ext}$ amplitudes.
-In a conventional 2D magnonic crystal, relatively simple mode structures and small $10-10^2$ MHz-scale shifts are typically observed between system states\cite{dion2021observation,vanstone2021spectral,dion2019tunable}.
-Here, we observe GHz-scale shifts, rich mode structures with up to 5 active modes and the three distinct reversal processes observed in MOKE data (at approximately 8, 26 and 40 mT).

-In the parallel state (0-8 mT) a main dominant mode frequency is observed at 10.6 GHz (labelled $\mathbf{M}_{P}$ in fig. \ref{Fig2}b) with corresponding micromagnetic simulated spatial magnetisation and power maps (MuMax3) shown in pink boxes in fig. \ref{Fig2}d.
-The antiparallel state (8-26 mT) shows the dominant mode $\mathbf{M}_{AP}$ being blue shifted to 11.6 GHz via the stronger internal field in the antiparallel state caused by the inter-layer dipolar field summing with the nanoisland magnetisation, depicted schematically in supplementary figure \ref{supp_p-vs-ap}.
+In the parallel state (0-8 mT) a main dominant mode frequency is observed at 10.6 GHz (M$_{P-}$ in fig. \ref{Fig2}b) with corresponding micromagnetic simulated spatial magnetisation and power maps (MuMax3) shown in \ref{Fig2}f).
+The antiparallel state (8-26 mT) shows the dominant mode M$_{AP}$ being blue shifted to 11.6 GHz via the stronger internal field in the antiparallel state caused by the inter-layer static dipolar field summing with the nanoisland magnetisation, depicted schematically in supplementary figure 4.